3D Printing FDM (Fused Deposition Modelling)

 Materials And Properties

-The name FDM, Fused Deposition Modelling, refers to fused layers of extruded plastic.
-There are many suitable plastics and bio-plastics.
-Almost all FDM printers use filament, i.e., rolls of long plastic strands.
-They are commonly available in 1.75 and 2.85mm, and some of the common types are PLA (Polylactic Acid), PET/PET-G, ABS, PS, TPU, and mixed filaments that contain a kind of aggregate, in small particles that passes through the machine, e.g., metal filings, fine sawdust or filler made of coffee grounds, glass dust.
+There are many plastics and bio-plastics that are suitable for FDM printing.
+This category is generally callled Thermoplastics, and some of the common types are PLA (Polylactic Acid), PET/PET-G, ABS, PS, TPU, and some mixed filaments that contain a kind of aggregate, in small particles that passes through the machine, e.g., metal filings, fine sawdust or filler made of coffee grounds, glass dust.

 Materials